ElAwbery/Lucky_Egg/README.md

 1. Established a connection with the browser

-2. Make a web server
+2. Made a web server

 3. Created a simple website
     - Modified the server code to make a three page website